 With the matinee-idol good looks of a young Clooney, Carlos Gimenez sits listening to his guest in the subtly appointed conference room of the public advocacy firm where he spends most days he’s not kiting around the country and the world for his clients and his city.
 His penetrating but affable eyes narrow and widen to indicate that he indeed understands the nuances of the subject at hand, his nod is knowing, not eager.
 Carlos J., or “CJ,” as his friends call him, has seen many things.
-He’s the son of Cuban immigrant (one of them being the current mayor of Miami-Dade County); a first generation American, which in these days of presidential campaign immigration discussion, is something that’s not lost on him.
+He’s the son of a Cuban immigrant (one of them being the current mayor of Miami-Dade County); a first-generation American, which in these days of presidential campaign immigration discussion, is something that’s not lost on him.

 While Gimenez does take medication that helps suppress his epileptic seizures, he feels for the approximately one million Americans who suffer from epilepsy that cannot be controlled by medication.
-“A good two-thirds of epileptics can keep from having seizures by getting on neuroblockers,” explains epilepsy specialist Dr. Michael Privatera, the Founder and Director of the University of Cincinnati Neuroscience Institute.
+“A good two-thirds of epileptics can keep from having seizures by getting on neuro blocker,” explains epilepsy specialist Dr. Michael Privatera, the Founder and Director of the University of Cincinnati Neuroscience Institute.

 “I tore the poor guy’s sleeve right off his shirt,” recalls a still slightly horrified Gimenez six years later imagining how that must have not only looked to bystanders but to the client himself who was not aware of Carlos’ malady.